AI and Creativity: Collaboration, Not Replacement

 Final Thought: It’s Still About People

 Design exists to serve people.
-And people aren’t always logical.
-They’re messy, emotional, layered.
+And people are not always logical.
+They are messy, emotional, layered.
 They respond to meaning, not just visuals.
-They’re moved by stories, challenged by ideas, and comforted by brands that feel familiar yet inspiring.
-That’s not something a machine can replicate.
+They are moved by stories, challenged by ideas, and comforted by brands that feel familiar yet inspiring.
+That is not something a machine can replicate.

-As creatives, we should embrace AI—not fear it.
-Use it to expand what’s possible.
-Let it speed up the process, offer new ways of thinking, and push your boundaries.
-But don’t forget that the magic still comes from you: the human behind the screen, with lived experience, cultural understanding, and a point of view.
+As creatives, we should embrace AI, not fear it.
+Use it to expand what is possible.
+Let it speed up the process, offer new ways of thinking, and push boundaries.
+But do not forget that the magic still comes from you.
+The human behind the screen, with lived experience, cultural understanding, and a point of view.

 AI can assist.
 But only people can create meaning.

 AI is changing the way we work.
-It’s fast, powerful, and often astonishing in what it can generate.
-For designers, it’s already shifting the landscape—automating processes, offering shortcuts, generating layouts, even writing headlines or suggesting brand names.
+It is fast, powerful, and often astonishing in what it can generate.
+For designers, it is already shifting the landscape, automating processes, offering shortcuts, generating layouts, even writing headlines or suggesting brand names.
 But as the noise around AI grows louder, so does the question: Will AI replace creatives?

 My take is simple: no. Not even close.

 AI is not here to replace designers.
-It’s here to amplify them.
+It is here to amplify them.
 To open up new possibilities, increase efficiency, and shift the focus of our work from execution to thinking.
-But the core of what we do as creatives—especially in brand design—can’t be replicated by a machine.
-Why?
-Because good design is more than decoration.
-It’s about meaning, connection, and culture.
-And those things live in people, not algorithms.
+The core of what we do as creatives, especially in brand design, cannot be replicated by a machine.
+Good design is more than decoration.
+It is about meaning, connection, and culture.
+Those things live in people, not algorithms.

 Design Is Human Work

 Design sits at the intersection of logic and emotion.
-As a brand designer, you don’t just choose colours and typefaces—you’re telling a story, shaping perception, and helping people feel something.
-You’re aligning visual identity with business strategy, audience insight, and cultural nuance.
+As a brand designer, you do not just choose colours and typefaces.
+You are telling a story, shaping perception, and helping people feel something.
+You are aligning visual identity with business strategy, audience insight, and cultural nuance.

 AI can produce layouts.
 It can mimic styles.
-But it doesn’t understand why one idea resonates more deeply than another.
-It doesn’t feel anything.
-And that absence of feeling is where the line is drawn.
+But it does not understand why one idea resonates more deeply than another.
+It does not feel anything.
+That absence of feeling is where the line is drawn.

 A machine can suggest a logo that looks clean.
-But it doesn’t know how to create one that feels brave, or nostalgic, or timeless.
-Those emotional cues aren’t simply outputs of a prompt—they’re the result of human experience, empathy, and deep listening.
-That’s the real skill of a designer: knowing how to read between the lines, to understand what people mean even when they don’t say it.
+It cannot create one that feels brave, or nostalgic, or timeless.
+Emotional cues are not outputs of a prompt.
+They are the result of human experience, empathy, and deep listening.
+That is the real skill of a designer.
+Knowing how to read between the lines, understanding what people mean even when they do not say it.

 AI is excellent at remixing.
-It pulls from what’s already been done, and reassembles it in new ways.
-That’s helpful, particularly in the early stages of ideation, when you’re looking for sparks or want to see how an idea might evolve.
-But real creativity isn’t just about combining inputs.
-It’s about interpreting them.
+It pulls from what has already been done and reassembles it in new ways.
+That can be helpful, particularly in the early stages of ideation, when you are looking for sparks or want to see how an idea might evolve.
+But real creativity is more than combining inputs.
+It is about interpreting them.

 Design is a conversation between people.
 Brands are built on relationships, values, tensions, and aspirations.
 A designer acts as a translator between these worlds: business goals and human emotion, commercial need and cultural relevance.
-AI can’t feel tension.
-It can’t navigate nuance.
-It can’t challenge a brief, reframe a problem, or push back when something doesn’t feel right.
+AI cannot feel tension.
+It cannot navigate nuance.
+It cannot challenge a brief, reframe a problem, or push back when something does not feel right.

 Humans can.

-What AI Can Do (and What It Can’t)
+What AI Can Do (and What It Cannot)

-Let’s be honest—AI is incredible at certain tasks.
-It’s faster than any of us at generating multiple variations.
+AI is incredible at certain tasks.
+It is faster than any of us at generating multiple variations.
 It can help structure content, tidy up mockups, remove backgrounds, upscale images, and prototype user journeys.
 It can analyse data, summarise tone, and mimic creative styles.
 These are tools, and like any good tool, they can make us more effective.

 But AI can’t: